Aug 04, 2022

-6. The average cart abandonment rate across all industries is 69.82% (Baymard Institute).
+- The average cart abandonment rate across all industries is 69.82% (Baymard Institute).

-The top three reasons for online shopping cart abandonment are unexpected extra costs, account creation requirements, and a slow delivery process.
+According to Baymard Institute, the top three reasons for online shopping cart abandonment are unexpected extra costs, account creation requirements, and a slow delivery process.

-7. Checkout optimization can improve conversion rates by 35.26% (Baymard Institute).
+- Checkout optimization can improve conversion rates by 35.26% (Baymard Institute).

 Optimizing your checkout process and page design is an excellent way to reduce cart abandonment.
-Eliminate mandatory signups, support multiple digital payment systems, and use exit-intent popups – among other best practices.
+Eliminate mandatory signups, support multiple digital payment systems, and use exit-intent popups, among other best practices.

 The easiest way to make your business more sustainable is by going paperless or using biodegradable packaging.
 If you produce your products in-house, opting for eco-friendly ingredients will make your brand more appealing to eco-conscious customers.

-10. 40.3% of customers have significantly decreased their visits to brick-and-mortar stores due to COVID-19 (Raydiant).
+- 40.3% of customers have significantly decreased their visits to brick-and-mortar stores due to COVID-19 (Raydiant).

 This statistic shows how customers’ behavior has evolved in the past few years, providing you with another reason to start an online shop.